 Frequently Asked Questions

 Examples of open-ended toys are play scarves, magnetic tiles, wooden balance boards, blocks, and Plus-Plus.
-Most open-ended toys last for many ages and stages in life because they can be played with how the child sees fit.
+Most open-ended toys last for many ages and stages because they can be played with how the child sees fit.

 There are several toys we will never give away.
 They are magnetic tiles, counting bears, wooden blocks, Plus-Plus BIG, and Legos/Duplos.
 I have watched my children play with these toys as toddlers and now as big kids at eight.